 Forage production is of primary importance to Oregon's livestock enterprises and agriculture economy.
-Pastures are kept in good condition by controlling weeds, fertilizing and most importantly, managing livestock.
-Implementing pasture management and grazing principles will increase forage yield and quality, provide a healthier place for livestock and improve farm aesthetics.
+Pastures are kept in good condition by controlling weeds, maintaining and improving soil health, and managing livestock.
+Implementing pasture management and grazing principles will increase forage yield and quality, provide a healthier place for livestock.

 Pasture and Grazing Management in the Northwest - This comprehensive resource is for anyone who manages livestock on pastures in the Northwest.
 The guide is a 208-page book offering pasture managers information and tools to enable their pastures and their livestock to reach their maximum production potentials.
 Seventeen chapters proceed from planning to budgeting.

 Introduction to Pasture and Grazing Management - A free online course offered through OSU Professional and Continuing Education.
 This curriculum is for is for any livestock producer seeking to improve their pasture management and create a more productive and sustainable forage-livestock system.
 This course is based on the premise that as a livestock producer, you are actually a grass and legume farmer, using the forages that you grow as a feed source for your animals.